madalina/documentation-portfolio/REST-documentation.md

+# Snippets of REST documentation
-## 1. Documenting an API for a dating service for people who care about how their dates sound, not how they look
+## 1. Reference documentation of an API for a dating service
+This is the documentation for a service called SoundDate, for people who care about how their dates sound, not how they look.

-This is the documentation for a service called SoundDate.
-This is the provided information needed to document the request for a user to upload a sound file to their own profile and to get information on sound files for another users’s profile.
+This is the provided information needed to document 2 requests and the error codes:
+- request for a user to upload a sound file to their own profile and
+- request to get information on sound files for another users’s profile
+- error codes

-#### 1.1.
-Uploading a Sound File to the current User’s Profile
+### Description: Uploading a Sound File to the current User’s Profile
+Here's the information from the development team:
 1. The server address is https://api.sounddate.com
 2. The resource is /profile/sound
 3. The method is POST